 Judge delivers mixed ruling on protective order in Trump's Jan.
 6 case

 And she rejected a proposal by Trump's lawyers to allow a broad swath of people working with the defense team to view the discovery materials.
-Chutkan said "unindicted coconspirators" could have access to these materials under the defense's broad definition.
+Chutkan said "unindicted coconspirators" could have access to these materials under the defense's broad definition, as well as volunteers and consultants to the defense.
 "I live in Washington, anyone is a consultant," she said.

 Chutkan said the Justice Department bore the burden of showing "good cause" for a protective order on such bases as witness protection, security and protection of information vital to national security.
 But she said she also needs to "minimize" the effects of pretrial publicity under precedent.